xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

 you understand internal state (and help with debugging).

-As you have seen, real life configuration could be quite complex because you may have many extensions, observed with classpath scan, bundles, bundles installing other bundles, many gucie modules.
+As you have seen, real life configuration could be quite complex because you may have many extensions, observed with classpath scan, bundles, bundles installing other bundles, many guicey modules.
 Also, some bundles may disable extensions, installers, guice modules (and some modules could even override bindings).

 During startup guicey tracks all performed configurations and you can even access [this